 Substantially all of our operations are conducted through contractual arrangements with our consolidated variable interest entities, or VIEs, in China, AM Advertising, Beijing Shengshi Lianhe Advertising Co., Ltd., or Shengshi Lianhe, AirMedia UC, and Beijing Yuehang Digital Media Advertising Co., Ltd., or AM Yuehang.
 Although PRC regulations currently permit 100% foreign ownership of companies that provide advertising services, subject to approval by relevant PRC government authorities, any foreign entities that invest in the advertising services industry are required to have at least three years of direct operations in the advertising industry outside of China.
 In addition, PRC regulations currently prohibit foreign investment in the production and operation of any non-advertising television program content.
 Our wholly owned Hong Kong subsidiary AM China, the 100% shareholder of AM Technology and Xi'an AM, has been operating an advertising business in Hong Kong since 2008.
 We are in the processs of establishing a wholly-owned subsidiary to provide advertising services in China through it directly.
 However, we can make no assurance as to the specific time when this wholly-owned subsidiary shall be established.
 Once this subsidiary is put into operation, we intend to gradually shift our advertising business to this subsidiary, and thus to gradually reduce the reliance on the current VIE structure.
 Our advertising business is primarily provided through our contractual arrangements with our four consolidated variable interest entities in China.
 These entities directly operate our advertising network, enter into concession rights contracts and sell advertising time slots and locations to our advertisers.
-We have contractual arrangements with these variable interest entities pursuant to which we, through AM Technology, provide technical support and consulting services to these entities.
-We also have agreements with our variable interest entities and each of their shareholders that provide us with the substantial ability to control these entities.
-For a description of these contractual arrangements, see Item 4, "Information on the Company-Organizational Structure" and Item 7, "Major Shareholders and Related Party Transactions-Related Party Transactions-Contractual Arrangements."
+We have contractual arrangements with hese variable interest entities and each of their shareholders that provide us with the substantial ability to control these entities.
+For a description of these contractual arrangements, see Item 4, "Information on the Company -Organizational Structure" and Item 7, "Major Sha